FoxelSA/libinter/README.md

 ## libinter<br/>Interpolation methods library

-This library is dedicated to interpolation methods.
-It provides fast interpolation methods using order two, four and six schemes.
-It is mainly designed for fast and quality image processing.
+The libinter library is dedicated to interpolation methods.
+The provided interpolation methods have different orders to provide schemes that can fit a large spectrum of situations and constraints.

 ### Documentation

-This library is currently in early days of development.
+Find more documentation on the [wiki](https://github.com/FoxelSA/libinter/wiki).

 ### Copyright